 Home occupations that do not comply with all of the suburban home occupation regulations of §35.040-E but that do comply with all of the regulations of this subsection are permitted in conjunction with any allowed principal residential use on RA-zoned lot of at least 100,000 square feet in area.

 It is very important to determine whether your property is located in unincorporated Union County or in one of the many cities in the county, such as Monroe, Indian Trail, or Stallings.
 Each jurisdiction has different rules for building, developing property and opening a business.
-To find out whether your property is located in the county or a city you should call or stop by the Union County Planning Office or view the “Municipalities and Townships Map” on the GIS/Mapping Services page of the county’s website.
+To find out whether your property is located in the county or a city you should call or stop by the Union County Planning Office or view your property using the online GIS(GoMaps) on the GIS/Mapping Services page of the county’s website.

 Every few years, the Federal Emergency Management Agency (FEMA) prepares maps of areas susceptible to flooding.
 The latest version of Union County’s flood zone maps can be viewed by stopping by the planning office or viewing the 2014 FEMA Zones map on the County’s GIS/Maps webpage.
 The regulations that apply to land within designated flood-prone areas can be found in Article 65 of the Union County Development Guide.